The New School: Environmental sustainability

-In 2010, The Princeton Review gives the university a sustainability rating of 94 out of 99.
+In 2010, The Princeton Review gave the university a sustainability rating of 94 out of 99.
 In 2010, the organization also named The New School one of America's "286 Green Colleges".
 The New School has a student-led environment and sustainability group, called Renew School, as well as full-time employees devoted to the school's sustainability.
 The university signed the Presidents' Climate Commitment and PlaNYC.
-The institution's sustainability website outlines many goals and projects for the future intended to result in The New School receiving a good rating on the 2010 College Sustainability Report Card.
-The New School had the lowest reported carbon footprint of any college and university submitting inventories under the Green Report Card program, totaling about 1.0 metric tons CO2 per student.
+In 2018, The New School had the lowest reported carbon footprint of any college and university submitting inventories under the Green Report Card program, totaling about 1.0 metric tons CO2 per student.
 Subsequently, with the completion of the LEED certified but large University Center, The New School's carbon footprint increased to about 1.5 metric tons.